thosgood/this-weeks-finds/markdown/1-50/week32.md

 underlined (or in color if you're lucky).
 To go to any underlined item, you simply click your mouse on it.
-In fact, you can use this method to navigate throughout the whole WWW, which is a vast, sprawling network of linked files, including \-\-- so I hear \-\-- "This Week's Finds"!
-In the Electronic Journal of Combinatorics, when you click on an article you will see it in postscript form, pretty equations and all.
+In fact, you can use this method to navigate throughout the whole WWW, which is a vast, sprawling network of linked files, including --- so I hear --- "This Week's Finds"!
+In the _Electronic Journal of Combinatorics_, when you click on an article you will see it in postscript form, pretty equations and all.
 You can also get yourself a copy and print it out.
 Neil showed me all this stuff and my mouth watered!
 The danger of this ambitious approach is of course